How to make a home cosy: 15 easy ways to make any space feel snug and inviting

 In addition to choosing cosy bedroom and living room paint colours, there's also a practical element to considering wall decor.
 “Nothing can make a room feel more uninviting than a spine-chilling echo, “ explains interior designer Anne.

 “Echoes occur when sound bounces off of hard surfaces, so you’ll need to fill your room with plenty of soft furnishings to help absorb some of this sound.
 Adorning your walls with art will not only prevent echoes but will also help inject personality into your space.”
+Explore the best interior design tips for where to place artwork on walls for a curated display,

 “Choosing pieces that are personal to you will make your space feel more inviting for guests and give that homey feel.
 Alternatively, opt for tapestries which add additional softness to traditional paintings or photographs."

-9. Create a cozy nook
+9. Create a cosy nook

 Convert an unused corner of your room into a cosy nook to extend your living space and provide a dedicated area for relaxation.
-“To create your cosy retreat, pair an armchair with a side table and floor lamp,” suggests Marks & Spencer’s homes visual merchandiser James Rotheram
+“To create your cosy retreat, pair an armchair with a side table and floor lamp,” suggests Marks & Spencer’s homes visual merchandiser James Rotheram.

 "To cosy it up, add cushions and throws.
 You don’t need too many cushions to get cosy on an armchair; one large cushion will suffice.
 To pull in the overall balance of the room, mimic and match the colours and patterns of your sofa cushions."